Marlow14/IntermediateNode/Labs/Ch02-SettingUpExpress/Part 5/README.md

 CSS etc etc okay if yoru stylig does not match complete th exercises for content completion, then you can refer to the solution if you like

+add an array of students
+via router

+in pug

+test

+and an if conditoon

+comment out students

+test